juniordiscart/local-wordpress-docker-https/README.md

 Open the `docker-compose.yml` file.
 This file will set up a `phpMyAdmin` container for database management.
-If you prefer to use a different tool, such as `DataGrip` or `DBeaver`, you can leave out the `phpMyAdmin` service from the docker compose file, and use your preferred tool later on.
+If you prefer to use a different tool, such as `DataGrip` or `DBeaver`, you can leave out the `phpMyAdmin` service from the Docker compose file, and use your preferred tool later on.

 ```Docker
 version: '3.9'